qnngroup/qnngds/docs/dev/contribute.rst

 Then, it generates the updated restructured text file for the API including your contribution.
 The generated API inlines the plotted images of the devices.

-To generate the tutorials, run
+If you need to manually generate the reStructuredText or images for tutorials, run

 .. code-block:: bash

     python /path/to/qnngds/docs/user/generate_tutorials.py

 Executing this file will automatically generate the files necessary for tutorials.
+See the python files in `docs/user/tutorials/` for examples of tutorial scripts.

 .. _rtd version in qnngds: